StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 #### SqlCommandProvider - Configuration

 `appsettings.json` specifies the configuration of a `SqlCommandProvider`.
+Connection strings can be securely loaded from environment variables.

 ```json
   "SqlCommandProviders": {